 • Since dirt and sweat stick to the starch as opposed to the dirty clothes, it makes removing stains easier with less damage to clothing.

 • Starch protects the fabric from stains by sealing the individual clothing fibers.

 • It can protect clothes that can’t be washed with water.

 • It extends the length of the time between dry clean visits.
 Typically, someone can wear an article of clothing two or three times before needing it dry cleaned again.

 • If one has sensitive skin, starch can be scratchy and irritating to the skin.

 • Starch can reduce the life of your clothes.
 The starch residue can settle into the clothing over time, which can cause threads to break and fray.

 If you do have certain clothes dry cleaned, it is important to let them know if you want light, medium, or heavy starch applied.
 Certainly requesting light starch can help your clothes lifespan be longer but some people prefer heavier starch because the clothes are then stiffer after ironing.
 Starch is commonly applied when the clothes are being ironed after being dry cleaned.

 If you are concerned about starch in your dry cleaned clothes, discuss other options with your dry cleaner.
 They may have another option for you or may suggest using a less amount of starch.
 Some dry cleaners are as well and these establishments may be more open to your starch concerns.
-If you are concerned about your health, there have been any links between poor health and starch so other than if you have sensitive skin, starch should be perfectly safe to use in dry cleaning your clothes.
+If you are concerned about your health, there have not been any links between poor health and starch so other than if you have sensitive skin, starch should be perfectly safe to use in dry cleaning your clothes.